protobox/protobox-docs/roadmap.md

 These are some features are exploring, in order of importance.

-1. **Create Ruby Gem** - This would allow us to simply the installation process and add a lot more functionality to protobox.
+1. ~~**Create Ruby Gem**~~ (**DONE**) - This would allow us to simply the installation process and add a lot more functionality to protobox.
 You will be able to `gem install protobox` to install it globally.
-You will also be able to `protobox new` within a directory to pull down the protobox files.
+You will also be able to `protobox init` within a directory to pull down the protobox files.

 2. **Make Applications / Provisioning Dynamic** - This would unbundle the applications from the main repository and move them to external repositories.
 In your protobox yaml file you can specify repositories to be downloaded during `protobox install`.
 This will allow dynamic installation and provisioning of any ansible playbooks.